goodell/radix-calc/README.md

 The main calculator icon is from [Aiconica](http://aiconica.net/search/Calculator), licensed CC0 1.0.
-The dec/hex/oct/bin icons original and also CC0 1.0.
+The dec/hex/oct/bin icons are original and also CC0 1.0.

 ## License